ay0408/GWAS-statistics-SmoothSensitivity/README.md

 "StatsFeature" folder contains the codes for analyses on the characteristics of each statistics.
 The detailed explanation and discussion are provided in Section 4 of the main document.

+## Important future directions

+・Covering all statistical analysis in GWAS, e.g., Cochran-Armitage trend test and EIGENSTRAT.

+・Improving the selection of random variables in Algorithm 1.

+・Investigating other important characteristics and possibilities of {\it smooth sensitivity}.

+・Developing highly　accurate methods for publishing top-$K$ data based on {\it smooth sensitivity}.

 ## Note

-For details of our methods, please see our paper entitled "Privacy-Preserving Publication of GWAS statistics using Smooth Sensitivity".
+For details of our methods, please see our paper entitled "Privacy-Preserving Publication of GWAS statistics using Smooth Sensitivity" (to appear at PST 2023).

 ### Contact
 Akito Yamamoto